Navigating Through The Occupational Therapy Continuum Of Care

 Navigating through the rehab continuum of care as a new occupational therapist or COTA can be confusing.
-There are so many settings, and the phases of rehab may not be covered in detail in school.
+There are so many settings, and all of the phases of rehab may not fully be covered in detail in OT school.

-To make this easier, this post will take you through the rehab continuum of care from “start to finish” while also giving you an overview of what each rehab setting entails.
+To make navigating through the OT continuum of care easier, this post will take you through the rehab continuum of care from “start to finish,” while also giving you an overview of what each setting entails.

 The Typical Path On The Continuum

-Refer to this diagram as you learn about each phase of care to understand the course that a patient receiving skilled OT will typically take.
+Refer to this diagram as you learn about each phase of care to understand the course that a patient receiving skilled OT may take.
 The arrows show you the typical paths, but it is by no means exhaustive.

-The chart is meant to show you the likely path a patient would follow if they started in the acute care setting and were appropriate for further OT in another setting more suitable for their situation.
+The chart is meant to show you the likely path a patient would follow if they started in the acute care setting and were appropriate for further OT services in another setting that is more suitable for their situation after they are medically stabilized.

 Acute care is the first stop on the rehab continuum.
-This begins after an individual is admitted to a hospital for assessment, usually in the emergency department.
+This begins after an individual is admitted to a hospital for medical assessment, usually in the emergency department first.

 If the patient is not safe to send home, they are placed in the appropriate hospital unit.
-These units include the intensive care unit, burn unit, oncology unit, neuro unit, medical/surgical unit, cardiac unit, etc.
+These units include the intensive care unit, burn unit, oncology unit, multi- trauma unit, neuro unit, medical/surgical unit, cardiac unit, etc.

-This setting is usually the start of the occupational therapy process when appropriate.
-The main role of the OT in the acute care setting is to assist in discharge planning and providing shortened interventions when possible.
-This just means the OT helps the doctors in charge determine if a patient is safe to go home and, if not, treats the patients where appropriate.
+The acute care setting is usually the start of the occupational therapy process unless the person is seeking outpatient services from home.
+The main role of the OT in the acute care setting is to assist in discharge planning and providing shortened, functional interventions when possible.
+This means the OT helps the doctors and case managers determine if a patient is safe to go home and, if not, treats the patients where appropriate.

 Not every person admitted to acute care is appropriate for OT services.
 For example, a patient would not be appropriate if they are found to be at their prior level of function.
-The Occupational Therapist will still do a quick screening or evaluation to ensure they are safe to go home without any further OT services.
+If ordered, the evaluating occupational therapist will still do a quick screening or evaluation to ensure they are safe to go home without any further OT services.

 Long Term Acute Care